redhat-developer/vscode-java/README.md

 2. If you do not have a _Java 8_ Development Kit correctly [set](#setting-the-jdk)
     * Download and install a Java 8 compatible development kit.
 3. Extension is activated when you first access a Java file
-    * Recognizes projects with *maven* or *gradle* build files in the directory hierarchy, or to a lesser extent, simple Eclipse projects, i.e. containing .project and .classpath files.
+    * Recognizes projects with *maven* or *gradle* build files in the directory hierarchy.

 Features
 =========
 ![ screencast ](https://raw.githubusercontent.com/redhat-developer/vscode-java/master/images/vscode-java.0.0.1.gif)

 * Maven pom.xml project support
-* Basic Eclipse Java project support
 * Basic Gradle Java project support
 * As you type reporting of parsing and compilation errors
 * Code completion